“We need to stand together to be heard as a region”: Northern Marketing Festival kicks off in Newcastle

 The Northern Marketing Festival officially kicked off in Newcastle yesterday, covering everything from the vital role of regional media, the evolving role of a CMO to hearing from one of the fastest-growing brands in the North.

-Alexandra Balazs, managing director at Prolific North and host for the day, welcomed attendees to The Catalyst in Manchester and gave a special thanks to event partners and supporters Embryo, Drummond Central, Blue Moon Marketing and Be Broadcast.
+Alexandra Balazs, managing director at Prolific North and host for the day, welcomed attendees to The Catalyst in Newcastle and gave a special thanks to event partners and supporters Embryo, Drummond Central, Blue Moon Marketing and Be Broadcast.

 Taking to the stage next was Michael Pagan, managing director at Blue Moon Marketing, who shared a glimpse into the behaviours you need to foster in your marketing teams to achieve ‘strategic flexibility’.